 DDR4 RAM is designed to be power efficient so they will operate at lower voltages i.e.., 1.05v while DDR3 RAM will operate at a minimum voltage of 1.35v.
 The improvement in less voltage consumption will look lower for a normal system but will help you save a lot in Mainframes.

 What it means is DDR4 consumes lesser than 1.2v and maintains stability at lower voltages.
 On the other hand, DDR3 RAM consumes more voltage than DDR4 i.e.., 1.35v and not stable as DDR4 in voltages.
 So, in terms of voltage maintenance and power consumption DDR4 is the clear winner.

 DDR4 will be more powerful than DDR3 but the term More is very negligible when we compare the prices of DDR3 and DDR4 RAM.
 DDR4 RAM is very expensive for the less increase in performance they offer for the price.

 We can clearly say, DDR4 RAM is the winner outperformed DDR3 RAM on all aspects.
 DDR4 consumes less power and operate at lower voltages than DDR3.
 DDR4 has options for higher clock speed than DDR3.
 The important thing is, DDR4 is more stable and future proof than DDR3 RAM.

 Is it Worth Upgrading to DDR4 RAM?

-You need to have more RAM than powerful RAM most of the times.
+You need to have more RAM than a powerful RAM most of the time.
 For example, if you are using so many tabs in chrome and you have 2GB DDR4 RAM then it will consume a total of 2GB.
 This will make the system hang.

 Suppose if you have a 4GB DDR3 RAM in the same scenario then there will no to less system lag compared to 2GB DDR4 RAM.